 Invalid activity: Suspended account

 Please note that if any additional issues are found in your AdMob account in the interim period of suspension, your account may be permanently disabled even before the suspension period ends.
-If, after your account has been un-suspended, invalid activity persists and continues to contribute low value traffic to our ads ecosystem, then we may need to disable your account.
+If, after your account has been un-suspended, invalid traffic persists and continues to contribute low value traffic to our ads ecosystem, then we may limit or disable ad serving, re-suspend your account, or disable your account to protect our advertisers and users.

-Common reasons AdMob accounts are suspended for invalid activityClicking the ads on your own app
+Common reasons AdMob accounts are suspended for invalid trafficClicking the ads on your own app

 - Publishers must not artificially inflate the impressions or clicks the ads receive, either through automated or manual means.